Beta Cloth Fabric -Spacesuit Fabric / History and Material

 Beta Cloth Fabric

-The Beta Cloth Fabric is a type of fireproof silica fiber cloth used in the manufacture of Apollo/Skylab A7L spacesuits.
+The beta cloth is a type of fireproof silica fiber cloth used in the manufacture of Apollo/Skylab A7L spacesuits.
 Beta cloth consists of fine woven silica fiber, similar to fiberglass.
 Beta Cloth Fabric does not burn and melts only at temperatures exceeding 650 °C (1,200 °F).
 To reduce its tendency and to increase durability, the fibers are coated with Teflon.

 What is Beta Cloth Fabric?